HOW TO HELP YOUR CHILD WORK THROUGH ADVERSITY

 3. Responsibility in our emotions, actions and reactions

 It is important to teach our children that life can often be unfair and that we all fall but, it is up to us to decide how we react to adverse situations.
 We are responsible for our actions.
 It is never okay to act out of anger, hurt or resentment.
 A better way to deal with hardship is to recognize what has happened and the emotions that are associated with the situation.
 Once we can separate what we can and cannot change or control it is a lot easier to move on from the situation on a positive note rather than harboring resentment or negative emotions.
-We cannot always change a situation be we can always learn something from it.
+We cannot always change a situation but we can always learn something from it.

 4. Provide opportunities for your children to help others